anshumas/VisualStudioSampleProjects/README.md

 # VisualStudioSampleProjects
-VisualStudioSampleProjects for practicing ASP.Net, MVC, Services and alot
+VisualStudioSampleProjects for practicing ASP.Net, MVC, Services and alot.